yoanad/ftl-twitter-workshop/README.md

 }
 ```

-and require it in `server.js` and put it on the top of the file:
+We have already required it in `server.js` and put it on the top of the file:
 ```javascript
 const twitterConfig = require("./twitterConfig");
 ```